DSLituiev/lab-keras-r/running-docker-containers.md

 # Introduction
-To train neural networks, we need to install a large amount of packages and software, including Rstudio, Keras, TensorFlow, etc. To make setup easier, we have pre-installed these packages and software in a **Docker container**.
+To train neural networks, we need to install a several crucial packages and software, including Rstudio, Keras, TensorFlow, etc. To make setup easier, we have pre-installed these packages and software within a **Docker container**.

 Containers are encapsulated virtual machines that can be run locally (i.e. on your laptop) or remotely (using cloud services or another machine such as UCSF's Wynton cluster).